Why Choose Australia

 One of the Best Places in the World to Live

-Canadians enjoy a standard of living among the highest in the world.
-Almost 70 per cent of Canadians own their own homes, with a higher percentage owning durable goods, such as automobiles, refrigerators, washing machines, television, telephones and radios.
-Canada also has an extensive health care system and social security network.
+Australians enjoy a standard of living among the highest in the world.
+Almost 70 per cent of Australians own their own homes, with a higher percentage owning durable goods, such as automobiles, refrigerators, washing machines, television, telephones and radios.
+Australia also has an extensive health care system and social security network.

-Media, entertainment and artistic endeavours are well-developed in Canada.
-Canada's highly sophisticated broadcasting system includes more than 1,900 AM and FM radio stations and some 1387 television stations to serve, entertain and educate the listening and viewing audience.
+Media, entertainment and artistic endeavours are well-developed in Australia.
+Australia's highly sophisticated broadcasting system includes more than 1,900 AM and FM radio stations and some 1387 television stations to serve, entertain and educate the listening and viewing audience.
 A wide range of cultural activities is also available, including museums, galleries, live theatre, dance and music performances and concerts.

-Almost all of the world's ethnic groups are represented in Canada.
-As a result, most ethnic foods and recreational activities associated with specific cultures are available in Canada.
+Almost all of the world's ethnic groups are represented in Australia.
+As a result, most ethnic foods and recreational activities associated with specific cultures are available in Australia.
 Clubs, informal clubs and associations representing a multitude of ethnic backgrounds are also easily accessible.
 International student advisors at schools can help students get in touch with such groups.